Cubing714/Basic-UNIX-Shell/README.md

   - `ls`: List files in a directory
   - `echo`: Print arguments to the terminal
   - `find`: Search for files in a directory
-  - `mf`: Create a new file if it doesn’t exist
+  - `mkf`: Create a new file if it doesn’t exist
 - Error handling for invalid commands or paths

 ## Requirements